Allocate a SLang_Load_Type object

 int (*push_fun) (SLtype, VOID_STAR);

-is used to set the push callback
+SLclass_set_push_function is used to set the push callback

-for a new data type specified by cl
+for a new data type specified by cl, which must have been

-previously obtained via SLclass_allocate_class
+previously obtained via SLclass_allocate_class.

-is a pointer to the push callback.
+The parameter push_fun is a pointer to the push callback.
 It

 is required to take two arguments: an SLtype